 Table of Contents

-We all know that traffic accidents can happen at any given time.
-Unfortunately, the financial consequences of these accidents can extend far beyond the initial car repair costs.
+Traffic accidents can happen at any given time, and the financial consequences of these accidents can extend far beyond the initial repair costs of the car.
 Even minor accidents can cause a significant increase in your insurance rates.
 However, this does not have to be the case.
-By making smart choices, you can still save on your car insurance rates, even after an accident.
+By making smart choices, you may still be able to save on your car insurance rates, even after an accident.

 Since you are reading this, we can assume you were recently in a crash or know someone involved in a motor vehicle accident.
-If that is the case, we are genuinely sorry to hear that, and we hope that no one was seriously injured.
 If you are reading this to learn more about potential rate changes after a traffic accident, we’re here to help you prepare and plan.

 How To Keep Your Car Insurance Rate Low After An Accident

-On the other hand, if you are the one to blame or have been involved in far too many accidents, regardless of whether or not you were at fault, you are likely to experience an increase in your auto insurance.
-The amount will vary based on the provider and the severity of the car accident.
+On the other hand, if you are the one to blame or have been involved in far too many accidents, you may experience an increase in your auto insurance.
+The extent of the increase will vary based on the provider, your claims history, and the severity of the car accident.

 Let’s say you were involved in a minor fender-bender in a left-turn accident.
 Even if you weren’t at fault and no one was injured, it might be tempting to skip reporting the accident to your insurance company.
 After all, you might think, “What they don’t know won’t hurt me.”
 However, that’s not the case.

 Suppose the other person involved suddenly decides to sue you, even though you both agreed at the scene that you wouldn’t.
-If you do not report the accident immediately, regardless if it’s a minor collision or a fatal accident with a truck, a car insurance company could refuse to honor your policy.
-Essentially, it does not matter who is responsible for the accident or how big it was; those involved must report the incident promptly.
+If you do not report the accident right away, regardless of whether it’s a minor collision or a fatal car accident, a car insurance company could potentially refuse to honor your policy.
+In these situations, auto injury attorneys can explain your legal options, clarify your coverage, and guide you through the claims process to help you make informed decisions about your case.
+That’s why, regardless of who is responsible for the accident or how big it was, it’s important to report the incident promptly.

 Look For An “Accident Forgiveness” Clause In Your Policy